LGV/HGV Training Courses

 What does HGV stand for?

-If you are planning on driving vehicles that fall into these weight categories, you will need to complete HGV driver training.
-There are two types of HGV licences which are the HGV Class 1 & HGV Class 2 licences.
+If you are planning on driving vehicles that fall into specific weight categories, you will need to complete licence acquisition.

 HGV Driver Training at 2 Start

-To obtain an HGV licence, you need to be aged 18 or older, hold a full UK car driving licence, Complete and pass all HGV theory and practical tests and complete any Driver CPC training (if required).
-If you have completed these steps, you are eligible for an HGV licence.
+To obtain an HGV licence, you need to be aged 18 or older, hold a full UK car driving licence, Complete and pass all theory and practical tests and complete any Driver CPC training (if required).

 HGV drivers are the backbone of the UK’s economy and logistics distribution network, training to become an HGV driver will allow you to join this in-demand industry sector and help the UK regain its strength logistically after the recent HGV driver shortage.